mullai1606/Deepfake_Video-detection/README.md

 8. The faces are stored under the folder named after the video in the drive
 9. Load the XceptionNet face classifier model and run the prediction cells to get the output of the video as REAL/FAKE.

-Instructions to execute the source code(COLAB) :
+Instructions to execute the source code(VS Code) :

+The Local Execution may Requires GPU support for Faster Computation

-1.clone the repositary in your local
+1. clone the repositary in your local
+2. install all the dependencies on your system
-2.mention the path of the saved model
+3. mention the path of the saved model
-3.give the right path to your input source video and other directories 4.run the DeepfakeDetection.py in your system
+4. give the right path to your input source video and other directories
+5. run the DeepfakeDetection.py in your system
-5. here you can download the trained model for face detection(MobileNEtV2) - https://drive.google.com/file/d/1i0ksAnGZ_LT2xfyhYRxnObLAZiBUhiH6/view?usp=drive_link
+6. here you can download the trained model for face detection(MobileNEtV2) - https://drive.google.com/file/d/1i0ksAnGZ_LT2xfyhYRxnObLAZiBUhiH6/view?usp=drive_link
-6.here you can download the trained mode for output classification(XceptionNet) - https://drive.google.com/file/d/1AB-iLvPkKiw3BehaCa4zDBH8qWYdY6L8/view?usp=drive_link
+7. here you can download the trained mode for output classification(XceptionNet) - https://drive.google.com/file/d/1AB-iLvPkKiw3BehaCa4zDBH8qWYdY6L8/view?usp=drive_link